anonymouscode115/autoregressive_inference/README.md

 # Discovering Non-monotonic Autoregressive Orderings with Variational Inference

 ## Note: We are currently in the process of finalizing our ICLR camera ready version and arxiving our paper.
-We expect to release an updated version of code and the pretrained models along with many more results by early Apr, 2021.
+There are still some new ideas that we are trying at the moment.
+We expect to release an updated version of code (in deanonymized repo) and the pretrained models along with many more results by May or June, 2021.

 ## Description